DataDog/stratus-red-team/docs/faq.md

 # F.A.Q.

+## What permissions do I need to run Stratus Red Team?

+Stratus Red Team is supposed to be run against a sandbox cloud account.
+Consequently, we recommend using it with an administrator role.

+If you don't have access to an administrator role but would still like to use Stratus Red Team, feel free to [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).

 ## How can I add my own attack techniques to Stratus Red Team?

 Stratus Red Team is a self-contained Go binary.